srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ---
 lab:
-    title: 'Automatically provision IoT devices securely and at scale with DPS'
+    title: 'Lab 06: Automatically provision IoT devices securely and at scale with DPS'
     module: 'Module 3: Device Provisioning at Scale'
 ---